Divorce and Refinancing a House in Texas

 How can I buy out my spouse and remove their name from the mortgage after a divorce?

-To buy out a spouse, you can refinance the mortgage solely in your name.
+You can refinance the mortgage solely in your name to buy out a spouse.
 This could involve using an owelty lien to cover your spouse’s equity share.
 You’ll need a new loan to pay off the old one and remove your spouse from the house title and mortgage.

 Is it possible to refinance without my ex-spouse’s signature in Texas?

-Yes, you can refinance without your ex-spouse’s signature if the property is only in your name after the divorce.
-Make sure the divorce decree allows this, and consult with a mortgage expert on what’s needed.
+You can refinance without your ex-spouse’s signature if the property is only in your name after the divorce.
+Ensure the divorce decree allows this, and consult with a mortgage expert on what’s needed.

 What documents are needed to refinance a mortgage post-divorce in Texas?